 3 Bangladeshis killed in Malaysia landslide

-Three Bangladeshi migrant workers were killed in a landslide in Malaysia's Machang area yesterday.
+Three Bangladeshi migrant workers were killed in a landslide in Malaysia's Machang area on Thursday.

 The official said the bodies were kept at a local hospital after autopsy.